 Background

-The dinner, held at the Trocadero, was in honor of Albert Sarraut (1S72-1962), French Minister of the Colonies, but Kipling’s speech was to the health of the chairman of the African Society, Sydney Charles Buxton (1853-1934), first Earl Buxton, who had been Governor-General of South Africa, 1914-1920, and was President of the African Society, 1920-1933.
+The dinner, held at the Trocadero, was in honor of Albert Sarraut (1872-1962), French Minister of the Colonies, but Kipling’s speech was to the health of the chairman of the African Society, Sydney Charles Buxton (1853-1934), first Earl Buxton, who had been Governor-General of South Africa, 1914-1920, and was President of the African Society, 1920-1933.

 In his speech, Sarraut had said that in their colonial administrations the English had more “respect for local institutions” than did the French, who held to the “logic of principles.”
-“You, in sum, wish the races to place themselves in a condition to make their own happiness; we wish ourselves to make their happiness, urgently and with authority”.
+“You, in sum, wish the races to place themselves in a condition to make their own happiness; we wish ourselves to make their happiness, urgently and with authority” (Journal of the African Society, XXXII [July 1933], 226-27).

 [T.P.]